nakshi-dudhiya/terraform-beginner-bootcamp-2023/journal/week0.md

 ## Things to Remember

-- Do not forget to check the naming rules for S3 bucket while creating a bucket using Terraform.
+- Do not forget to check the naming rules for the S3 bucket while creating a bucket using Terraform.